Thermax1/Java-Projects/README.md

 # Java Code
-- This repository will have DSA lessons in Java.
-Will have its own folder.
-- This repository will contain any future code that's relevent as time goes on.
+- This repository contains any Java Code from my time in University